-The digital I/O access control is clocked by timer pacer, which is generated by an interval programming timer/counter chip 8254.
+The digital I/O access control is clocked by timer pacer, which is generated by an interval programming timer/counter chip (8254).
 There are three timers on the 8254.
-The timer 0 is used to generate timer pacer for digital input, and timer 1 is used for digital output.
+Timer 0 is used to generate timer pacer for digital input and timer 1 is used for digital output.
 The configuration is illustrated as below.